Paul is a retired American expat living in Thailand. Besides being an English teacher and translator, Paul likes

 Proud to be a U.S. American

 Throughout my whole life, I have always felt proud to be an American citizen.
 I felt a sense of pride while serving in the U.S. Navy and even more pride in my accomplishments during a federal government career.
 There have been five defining moments in my life that have made me extremely proud to be an American.
 The events around these moments have demonstrated the true characteristics of my country's fabric: hard work, sacrifice, and perseverance.

 Five Proud American Moments

 There have been many national and international events during my life that have made me feel proud to be an American.
 The following five events, however, are the most significant:

 1. VJ Day on August 15, 1945

-Although I was only a year old when World War II ended, I heard a lot about my late mother's war when I got older.
+Although I was only a year old when World War II ended, I heard a lot about my late mother's war experience when I got older.
 Mom worked in a defense plant during the war, and one day she happened to show me a diary she kept during the war.
 I can still remember her entry for VJ Day: "Today the war ended.
 Paulie, you will never know what we all had to sacrifice and endure."
 For almost four years, as a member of the Allies, America was locked in a vicious struggle with the Axis nations of Japan, Italy, and Germany.
 Without hard work, sacrifice, and perseverance there would have been no victory.